|

 Young larvae immediately bore into the needle where they overwinter.
 As

-(five to seven) 1-year-old needles.
+1-year-old needles.
 Two- and three-year-old needles are

-also mined during outbreak conditions.
+populations are high.
 Two to six needles are usually

 webbed together and remain on the tree for the duration of the summer.